Font size

 schwarz-weiß Foto zeigt den Eingang zur Rosen-und Gartenbau-Ausstellung, rechts und links zwei Häuser in der mitte ein Brunnen Flora mit den Puten

-Entrance to the rose and horticultural exhibition, Rechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)
+Entrance to the rose and horticultural exhibition, Bildrechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)

 The exhibition was indeed a resounding success: By the time it closed after four months, 350,000 people had visited the exhibition and it was considered superior to the exhibitions held in Wrocław and Leipzig at around the same time.